gotthardp/rabbitmq-email/README.md

     $ git clone https://github.com/gotthardp/rabbitmq-email.git
     $ cd rabbitmq-email
     $ make

+To enable non-ASCII characters in e-mails use

+    $ EICONV=1 make

+This is optional as it requires an Erlang NIF (eiconv).
+It is built automatically, but its module (eiconv-1.1.ez) is not portable to other platforms.
+When eiconv is disabled the `rabbitmq-email` plugin will ignore both header and content encoding schemes.

 ### History
 * 0.1.0 (under development) Compatible with RabbitMQ 3.6.x and later.